-- Directs the provision of information to the public on the basic operation of the procurement process of the City of Philadelphia; oversees the production of a quarterly Purchase Plan and Procurement Vendor Guide; oversees the typing and uploading of all Citywide bids to the City’s website; directs through subordinate supervisors a large clerical staff engaged in the collection and storage of statistical and other data; implements methods of collection and storage in computer systems; prepares narrative and statistical reports documenting action taken in processing contracts, bid proposals, and purchase orders.
+Directs the provision of information to the public on the basic operation of the procurement process of the City of Philadelphia; oversees the production of a quarterly Purchase Plan and Procurement Vendor Guide; oversees the typing and uploading of all Citywide bids to the City’s website; directs through subordinate supervisors a large clerical staff engaged in the collection and storage of statistical and other data; implements methods of collection and storage in computer systems; manages the rights and access to Advanced Purchase Inventory Control System (ADPICS) , the contracts and purchasing information system for all city employees; prepares narrative and statistical reports documenting action taken in processing contracts, bid proposals, and purchase orders.

-- Represents the Deputy Commissioner at business fairs; encourages minority and female owned business participation in the City procurement process.
+Represents the department at business fairs; encourages minority and female owned business participation in the City procurement process.

 REQUIRED KNOWLEDGE, SKILLS AND ABILITIES

 • the practices, methods and procedures used in public procurement processing

 • City laws, rules and regulations governing the purchase of municipal commodities